yairchu/yairchu.github.io/site/posts/what-is-oo.md

 Accessing the structure indirectly via class methods allows class implementors to easily impose invariants on the class state.

-*Or at least this used to be the case* until the rise of concurrency (aka multi-threading).
-Nowadays maintaining invariants with mutable state became a challenge involving `std::mutex`es, `std::atomic`es, and lots of headaches.
+*Or at least this used to be the case until the rise of concurrency* (aka multi-threading).
+Nowadays maintaining invariants with mutable state became a challenge involving `std::mutex`es, `std::atomic`es, and migraines.

-### But is encapsulation really an OO feature
+### Non-OO styles of encapsulation

-Procedural languages like C already had some forms of encapsulation in the form of unexposed symbols (ie `static`) and opaque types.
+Procedural languages like C already had some forms of encapsulation with unexposed symbols (ie `static`) and opaque types.

 Modern languages support modules with explicit export lists, which provide the same benefits with a more general interface.

 ## Appendix: Whatabouts

-According to Wikipedia there is more to OOP than the two ideas that I mentioned above.
+According to Wikipedia there is more to OOP than the two concepts that I mentioned above.

-In this section I will attempt to refute that.
+In this section I will attempt to refute this claim.

 ### Dynamic dispatch

 Dynamic dispatch is not uniquely an OO feature.
 Procedural languages already supported dynamic dispatch via function pointers.

-Granted, OO did popularize it for a while, but in practice many of the use cases of dynamic dispatch can often be replaced nicely with other mechanisms available in modern PL such as anonymous functions.
+Granted, OO did popularize it for a while, but in practice many of the use cases of dynamic dispatch can often be replaced nicely with other mechanisms available in modern PLs such as anonymous functions.

 The following OOP style code -